Chiral algebras in Landau-Ginzburg models: Examples

 \subsection{Degenerate examples}

 Consider the theory of two chiral superfields $X$ and $Y$ with superpotential

 This theory has a non-trivial flavor symmetry.
 A possible charge assignment is: $\gamma_X=2$, $\gamma_Y=-1$, so that

 As we know from the equation \eqref{fl22}, there is an extra operator $\Psi$ in the cohomology as a result of this flavor symmetry.
 Since $\gamma_X + \gamma_Y=1\ne 0$, the OPE \eqref{JFope} tells us that this operator is not primary.
-Moreover, as we explained in the footnote \ref{fnoteJP}, an operator satisfying \eqref{JFope} cannot be made primary in a unitary CFT with invariant vacuum.
-Therefore, its existence indicates that the RG flow does not end at any CFT.
-In fact, the superpotential has a flat direction $Y=0$, and we can conclude that the low-energy theory describing propagation along this flat direction, as well as some other low-energy modes, cannot be conformal.
-One can get a conformal fixed point if we add a perturbation $\epsilon X^{2n+1}$ to the superpotential.
-This will actually correspond to having the $D$ series of minimal models at the IR fixed point, with the exact choice of the model depending on $n$, even for small $\epsilon$.
-By sending $\epsilon \to 0$, the IR fixed point will most likely go to infinity, so that the degenerate theory $W=XY^2$ will not have an endpoint for its RG flow.
+Moreover, as we explained in the Footnote \ref{fnoteJP}, an operator satisfying \eqref{JFope} cannot be made primary in a unitary CFT with invariant vacuum.
+Therefore, its existence indicates that the RG flow does not end at any compact CFT: the deep IR theory does not have a normalizable vacuum.
+In fact, the superpotential has a flat direction $Y=0$, and we can conclude that the low-energy mode describing propagation along this flat direction renders vacuum non-normalizable.
+One can get a compact conformal fixed point if we add a perturbation $\epsilon X^{2n+1}$ to the superpotential.
+This actually corresponds to having the $D$ series of minimal models at the IR fixed point, with the exact choice of the model depending on $n$, even for small $\epsilon$.
+By sending $\epsilon \to 0$, the compact IR fixed point will most likely go to infinity, signaling that the degenerate theory $W=XY^2$ will behave differently.
+It would be great to have a better understanding of such non-compact IR theories.

 This flavor symmetry could be gauged, however, as we have noted before, this would make right-handed R-symmetry anomalous because of $\gamma_X + \gamma_Y\ne 0$.

 By considering a slightly different superpotential, namely: